 Sales and manufacturing orders can quickly become difficult to fulfill when business picks up, especially if you’re a bespoke manufacturer.

-Automating your supply chain is going to help you with decreasing the delivery times of your products to customers.
+Automating your supply chain will help you decrease the delivery times of your products to customers.
 Also, you’ll be able to improve your routing manufacturing, which is especially important if you have products stored at multiple locations.

 Manufacturing process automation of your operations will allow you to improve your workflow, reduce your manufacturing lead time, and ultimately boost your bottom line.

 So, these are the manufacturing automation solutions manufacturers need to consider using.
-However, be sure to read on as we look into Smart Manufacturing Software, an all in one solution that can perform all of the above tasks and functions.
+However, be sure to read on as we look into cloud manufacturing software, an all-in-one solution that can perform all of the above tasks and functions.

-We touched on the benefits of using manufacturing automation very briefly in the first chapter.
+We briefly touched on the benefits of manufacturing automation in the first chapter.

-But, once your business starts to expand, and you’re handling more and more orders, it will quickly become a no brainer when deciding if it’s time to upgrade your processes.
+But, once your business starts to expand and you’re handling more orders, it will quickly become a no-brainer when deciding if it’s time to upgrade your processes.

-Even more so for D2C manufacturers because the assistance of automation will be able to help them truck along, as they've decided to go solo and cut out the middleman.
+Even more so for D2C manufacturers because the assistance of automation will help them truck along, as they’ve decided to go solo and cut out the middleman.